How to Delete LinkedIn Search History

 For example, the below screen shows two previous searches for "John Smith" and "Jane Smith".

-Unlike some other major social networking websites such as Facebook, Instagram or YouTube, LinkedIn doesn't have a dedicated search history page or a means for clearing your whole search history.
+Unlike some other major social networking websites such as Facebook, Instagram or YouTube, as of writing this post, LinkedIn doesn't have a dedicated search history page or a means for clearing your whole search history.
 Even though you or anyone else who may have access to your LinkedIn account (with or without your knowledge) won't see a full log of your previous searches, the recent search suggestions we mentioned above will still be displayed whenever the search box is clicked to start a new search.
 If you are concerned about your privacy, you most probably would want to get rid of that list so that nobody will know about the people you have been searching for.